 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to externally imposed capital restrictions.

-There has been no significant change in the Company's objectives, policies, and processes for managing its capital during the year ended December 31, 2020.
+There has been no significant change in the Company's objectives, policies, and processes for managing its capital during the three months ended March 31, 2021.

 SHAREHOLDER'S EQUITY